MintMCP

 MintMCP's security guardrails enable proactive protection:

-• Enforce data access policies automatically
+• Enforce data access policies through SSO, SCIM-driven RBAC, and tool-level allowlisting

 • Alert on anomalous behavior patterns